-Your router is full of features that make it easier to use, but these same properties often make it less secure.
-Just last week, a vulnerability in the common Universal Plug and Play (UPNP) protocol, which facilitates communication between devices on a network, was used to hack thousands of routers.
+Your router’s features make easier to use, but these same properties often make it less secure.
+In recent years, vulnerabilities in the common Universal Plug and Play (UPNP) protocol, which facilitates communication between devices on a network, was used to hack thousands of routers.
 There’s a good chance your device remains vulnerable to this and many other security holes.

-The problem gets worse if you rely on an older router, which may not have patches for recently-discovered vulnerabilities.
-If you haven’t upgraded your router since the Bush administration, you probably should think about buying a new one soon.
-In the meantime, these steps will help protect your home network from intruders.
+The problem gets worse if you rely on an older model, which may not have patches for recently discovered vulnerabilities.
+If you haven’t upgraded your router since the early 2000s, you probably should think about buying a new one soon.
+In the meantime, these tips on how to change your router settings will help protect your home network from intruders.

 Update your firmware and reset to factory settings